-Students with a bachelor's degree in general or child psychology can go on to pursue a master's in child psychology online.
-At this level, child psychology graduate programs explore this specialty in more detail, building on the foundational skills learned while earning an undergraduate degree.
+Students with a bachelor's degree in general or child psychology can pursue a master's in child psychology online.
+At this level, programs explore the specialty in more detail, building on the foundational skills from an undergraduate degree.

-This course provides an in-depth exploration of the effect of contemporary social issues on children's psychological development.
+This course examines the effect of contemporary social issues on children's psychological development.
 Students discuss how humans interact with other humans and their environment, exploring ideas of identity, conformity, and obedience through case studies and field research.

 This course investigates various contemporary and historical theories of personality in the context of child psychology.
-By evaluating the texts of influential psychologists including Freud, students discuss how such theories have impacted the field of psychology and the treatment of individuals, historically as well as in the present.
+By evaluating the texts of influential psychologists including Freud, learners discuss how such theories have impacted the psychology field and the treatment of individuals, historically and currently.